searchisko/elasticsearch-river-remote/README.md

     --------------------------------------------------------------------------------------------------------------------------------------------------------

 Array of comments is taken from document structure from field defined in `index/remote_field_comments` configuration.
-Remote River uses following structure to store comment informations into search index.
+Remote River uses following structure to store comment information into search index.
 Comment id is taken from field configured in `index/remote_field_comment_id` and is used as document [id](http://www.elasticsearch.org/guide/appendix/glossary.html#id) in search index in `child` or `standalone` mode.